sloancinkle/shuffleboard/README.md

 ### macOS
 This application is not signed by Apple, so you will need to bypass the security check on first launch.

 1. Download the .zip file from the link above and unzip it.
+Delete the .zip file.
 2. Right-click (or Control-click) the Shuffleboard app icon and select Open.
 3. A warning dialog will appear.
 Click Done.
 4. Open your System Settings > Privacy & Security, scroll to the bottom, and click Open Anyway.